switchboard-xyz/kata-containers/docs/design/architecture_3.0/README.md

 Also, we provide the following designs:

-- Turn key solution with builtin `Dragonball` Sandbox
+- Turnkey solution with builtin `Dragonball` Sandbox
 - Async I/O to reduce resource consumption
 - Extensible framework for multiple services, runtimes and hypervisors
 - Lifecycle management for sandbox and container associated resources